 PRILOSEC (omeprazole) by AstraZeneca is proton pump inhibitors [moa].
 First approved in 1989.

-PRILOSEC (omeprazole) is a proton pump inhibitor that reduces gastric acid production by blocking H+/K+-ATPase in parietal cells.
-It is indicated for gastroesophageal reflux disease, peptic ulcer disease, and off-label use across multiple therapeutic areas including oncology and neurology.
-The drug is an oral delayed-release capsule formulation approved since 1989.
+PRILOSEC (omeprazole) is a proton pump inhibitor (PPI) that reduces gastric acid production by blocking H+/K+-ATPase in parietal cells.
+It is indicated for treatment of gastroesophageal reflux disease (GERD), peptic ulcer disease, and acid-related conditions.
+The drug has become a standard-of-care agent across multiple GI indications since its 1989 approval.

 Proton Pump Inhibitors